thomazyazima/thomazyazima.github.io/week-2/2-site-planning/README.md

   - Your projects
   - Anything else you want to include

-## Release 2: Site Planning Reflection
+## Release 2: Site Plan Reflection

 Based on your research above, navigate to the [my_reflection.md](my_reflection.md) page for this challenge to answer questions in the Site Planning section.

 ## Release 3: Site Map